ProjetsPL/treehouse-theme/collections/_posts/us/how-to-plant-grass-seed-learn-the-secret-to-a-perfect-lawn.md

   garden!"
 intro: Dreaming of a beautiful, green lawn?
 The right grass seed and proper maintenace are key to success.
 Learn how and when to plant grass seed so that it looks perfect in your garden.
-Learn how self-repairing grass seed works, and use tips and tricks to create a lawn that you've always dreamed of!
+Learn how self-repairing grass seed works, and use some tips and tricks to create a lawn that you've always dreamed of!
 image: "/uploads/jak-siac-trawe-glowne.jpg"
 related_products: []
 published: false